kragen/derctuo/globoflexia.md

   biodegradation, for example by insects eating wheat paste and cotton fibers;
 - UV blockers such as titanium dioxide to prevent photodegradation;
+- additives to increase effective heat capacity, such as microencapsulated phase-change materials;
 - milled mica, stainless steel, aluminum powder, or other glitters for a sparkly metallic appearance;
 - catalysts;